mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_MIX/PWR/PWR_STANDBY_RTC/readme.txt

 @par Example Description

-This example shows how to enter the system in STANDBY mode and wake-up from this mode using external RESET or RTC Wake-up Timer through the STM32F0xx RTC & RCC HAL & LL API (LL API used for performance improvement).
+How to enter the Standby mode and wake up from this mode by using an external reset or the RTC wakeup timer through the STM32F0xx RTC and RCC HAL, and LL API (LL API use for maximizing performance).

 It allows to measure the current consumption in STANDBY mode with RTC enabled.

 In the associated software, the system clock is set to 48 MHz and the SysTick is